-NO luck with houseplants or just want something new?
-Try an air plant!
-These tropical plants are epiphytes, which means they don't need potting soil and require only minimal care.
+Anyone out there growing an air plant?
+These tropical plants are epiphytes, which means they do not root into the ground, and instead cling to trees solely for structural support.
+They do not harm the trees they are perched in.
 Tiny scales on their leaves, called trichomes, absorb water and nutrients directly from the air, and even help shade the plant from scorching sun.
 The plants' "roots" are used only for clinging and do not absorb water and nutrients like earthbound plants.

 Air plants do best with at least a few hours of bright, indirect sun daily.
 Placement within 1 to 3 feet of an east- or west-facing window, or within a foot or two of an artificial light source is ideal.
 If you keep them well watered, they can have hotter, more direct sun and longer exposure.
 Avoid dimly lit locations.

-The appearance of your air plant's leaves can give you clues about how to care for it.
+Like other houseplants, air plants have many biological adaptations resulting from millenia of evolving in their native habitat.
+The appearance of your air plant's leaves can give you clues about how to care for it:

 Fuzzy leaves with feathery, white, silvery, and dusty coatings indicate xeric types that come from sunny, dry climates, where rainfall is less frequent.
 Their pronounced trichomes collect maximum water when it falls and hold it for use during dry periods.
 They need watering only once or twice a week and can tolerate more sun.